Dimension W: Protagonists

 Mira is a highly advanced robot who exhibits human mannerisms and emotions while insisting that she is a normal girl despite her robotic headgear, metallic tail, and other inhuman physical attributes.
 She is very kind and sweet and is willing to go great lengths to protect those around her even if it means putting herself in harm's way.
+Kyouma rarely calls her by her name and usually calls her as "Bolts" in the manga.
 It is later revealed that her body was originally designed as a prosthetic for Miyabi Azumaya and bears her physical proportions.
 After hearing news of her "father's" death, Mira decides to help Kyouma collect illegal Coils.
 When Koorogi repairs Mira after a stack of cars falls on her, he adds skin-folds to conceal her Coil.
 Mira possesses superhuman strength and speed, can override computer systems, use her tail to directly interface with Coils, and detect dimensional distortions.